kaynatq/AndroidApplicationWemoLifX/README.md

 ## Detailed Workflow for WeMo
 * Discovery for WeMo light starts with the discovery for UPnP devices.
-The 'getLocalInetAddresses()' method finds all the local IP that we have in our network.
-Then a multicast message is sent to the designated IP and PORT for M-Search message in a separate thread 'SendDiscoveryThread'
+The `getLocalInetAddresses()` method finds all the local IP that we have in our network.
+Then a multicast message is sent to the designated IP and PORT for M-Search message in a separate thread `SendDiscoveryThread`